-Besides providing additional fuel for pregnancy, snacking during those 40 weeks has other benefits, such as:
+Besides providing additional fuel, healthy snacking throughout pregnancy has other benefits, such as:

 - Satisfying increased hunger

-- Making it easier to eat if you feel nauseous
+- Making it easier to eat if you feel nauseated

 - Keeping your stomach from being empty, which can contribute to nausea

 Here are some snack foods that will help you get the nutrients you need while avoiding less-healthy cravings:

 #1: Craving ice cream?
 Try yogurt smoothies.

-Just be sure to watch out for additives in the yogurt you choose, cautions Vizthum.
+Just be sure to watch out for additives in the yogurt you choose.
 Many flavored varieties are loaded with sugar.
 Also, if you like the tartness, opt for Greek yogurt because it contains more protein.